emqx/emqx-docs/en_US/getting-started/new-features.md

 ## Hot Upgrades

-Starting from EMQX Enterprise Edition 5.1.0, EMQX introduces the hot upgrade feature, allowing you to upgrade to newer versions of EMQX without interrupting the service.
+Starting from EMQX Enterprise 5.1.0, EMQX introduces the hot upgrade feature, allowing you to upgrade to newer versions of EMQX without interrupting the service.

 This means you can smoothly update EMQX to a higher version while keeping your applications running continuously without any downtime.
 This feature provides greater flexibility and reliability to meet your system upgrade needs.